StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

     return DEVIATING
 ```

 You can also use a propagation function to implement more complicated logic.
-For example, the script below will return a `DEVIATING` state in case a component is not running:
+For example, the script below will return a `DEVIATING` state in case a component isn't running:

 ```text
 Component